Nieuw Vosseveld: Camp in post-war times

 Later, the barracks of Camp Vught were made available to Indonesian Moluccans, for use as their living quarters.
 The former barracks were first converted into a number of home units.

-In 1953, part of the camp was fenced off for use as a facility for juveniles who had been given a lengthy (i.e. over 5 years), sentence.
+In 1953, part of the camp was fenced off for use as a facility for those juveniles who had been given a lengthy (i.e. over 5 years), sentence.
 The current building was designed by architects and Maris van den Berg, with a capacity of 120 to 140 detainees.
 The regime in the establishment was quite progressive for the time, with cell doors left open during the day.

 In the early 1970s, an adult facility was added, which included a hospital.
 In 1993 the high security EBI unit was moved to Nieuw Vosseveld, and the hospital moved to Scheveningen prison.
-In 1999, a forensic psychiatric unit, where inmates with a serious mental disorder can be placed.
+In 1999, a forensic psychiatric unit was set up, where inmates with a serious mental disorder could be placed.

 Recently, the prison opened a department where terrorist suspects can be held, which uses part of the original juvenile building.
 This department was in the Dutch news because the cells did not meet the fire safety requirements.
 This came to light in a nationwide investigation following the fire at the deportation center at Schiphol airport.

 Presently, PI Vught has 15 different regimes and a capacity for 750 prisoners and TBS-ers (i.e. subject to involuntary commitment).